(Almost) Everything is a Dicke model -- Mapping non-superradiant correlated light-matter systems to the exactly solvable Dicke model: Application onto the Dicke-Ising model

 For the rest of $\mathcal H_\mathrm{RDI}$ we can argue, analogous to the paramagnetic phase with $\HMM$, that all non-diagonal corrections for $k=0$ will commute with the rest of the matter-matter interactions.
 So, we again obtain flat modes for $k\neq0$ in the one-magnon sector and bound states in the higher particle channels.

 We plot the low-energy spectrum for vanishing momentum varying the light-matter interaction in Fig.~\ref{Fig:Spectrum_Dicke_Ising_k0_antiferromagnetic}.
 We define $h\equiv 2cJ-\omega_0$ as the lowest unperturbed excitation energy and fix the parameters to representative values $\omega/h=9/8$, $(2cJ+\omega_0)/h=13/8$, and $c=2$.
 As before, we only plot energies of states with up to two quasiparticles.
 The spectrum offers a richer structure than for the paradigmatic phase in Fig.~\ref{Fig:Spectrum_Dicke_Ising_k0_paramagnetic} as we have two independent dressed magnon modes (both plotted in blue).
 This also results in three flat free-magnon bands in the 2QP sector (in green), coming from the combinations of the two elementary magnon modes.
-Note that the 1QP and 2QP sector overlap for all values of $g$, as the bound magnon state (in orange), with two excitations next to each other, has a lower energy than the upper 1QP magnon band.
+Using the free particle approximation, the energy of the flat bands is given as the sum of the energies of the 1QP modes.
+Note that the 1QP and 2QP sectors overlap for all values of $g$, as the bound magnon state (in orange), with two excitations next to each other, has a lower energy than the upper 1QP magnon band.
+In the thermodynamic limit the energy of the bound state is given as

+being again the sum of the individual magnons (one from sublattice $A$, one from sublattice $B$) plus the energy correction from the Ising interaction.
 The lower magnon mode closes for the critical value

 again coinciding with the one found within mean field \cite{Zhang2014}.
-In comparison to \cite{Langheld2024}, the results agree for the region of the second-order phase transition, while we are not capable of detecting the first-order phase transition found with quantum Monte Carlo calculations, as expected.
+We are again not capable of detecting the first-order phase transition found with numerical methods \cite{Rohn_2020,Langheld2024} around the limit $\omega_0=0$, as expected.